Meet the CFJ team!

 Manager of Finance and Mission Resourcing

 Lauren joined the CFJ staff full time in June of 2020.
 She is a JusticeworX alum, participating from 2012 to 2015.
 After, she joined us as a WorX and NeXt Level Admin from 2017 to 2019.
-Lauren will be graduating in May 2020 from Seton Hall University where she studied Finance and Marketing.
+Lauren graduated from Seton Hall University in 2020 where she studied Finance and Marketing.

 Susan Oldroyd-Miller joins our team after years of serving as a youth minister, activist, and director of several local and international non-profits and NGO’s.
 She attended Salve Regina University and Columbia University, where she studied politics, social justice and non-profit administration.

 Susan strives for inner peace and surrounds herself with nature and her loving family and friends who bring out the best in her.
 She is a certified yoga instructor, meditation teacher, Wellness Coach and non-profit consultant.
 She has found her life’s work- to help others through their Journey.

 “I’m excited to use my experiences as a Youth Minister and Academic Life Coach to add to the NeXt Level project and CFJ community.
 This is what I’m called to do.”

 Currently, Susan lives in Califon, NJ with her four children, husband, and fun assortment of animals.